exakat/php-static-analysis-tools/README.md

 Tools that display PHP code in graphical way

 * [PHPcity](https://github.com/adrianhuna/PHPCity) - PHPCity is an implementation of city metaphor visualization and provides visualization of PHP projects which are implemented in the object-oriented fashion.

+### Also supports PHP

+Tools that scan multiple languages, and also supports PHP.

+* [Opengrep](https://github.com/opengrep/opengrep) - Opengrep is the most advanced open source SAST engine.
+* [Semgrep](https://github.com/semgrep/semgrep) - Semgrep is a fast, open-source, static analysis tool that searches code, finds bugs, and enforces secure guardrails and coding standards.
+* [SonarQube](http://www.sonarqube.org/) - An open platform to manage code quality.
+It covers PHP code.

 ### SaaS